 However, they only found out about the property in 2017.
 But they further argued that Mr. Gertos did not show intention to possess the property and that the 12-year limitation period should have been suspended because the original owner died.

-Court Conclusions
+Court Conclusions for the Case

 The NSW Court rejected their arguments.
 According to the Court, Mr. Gertos did show intention to possess the property.
 He rented out the property, made investments on it, made improvements and renovations, changed the locks, and paid taxes and water rates.